dotnet/runtimelab/docs/README.md

 - **SwiftBindings**: Command-line interface that orchestrates the tooling workflow.
     - **Components:**
         - `parser`: Parses a Swift library using ABI or Swiftinterface parser.
-        - `marshaller`: Marshals types between C# and Swift.
+        - `marshaler`: Marshals types between C# and Swift.
-        - `emitter`: Emits a C# bindings library using string-based or object model-based emitter.
+        - `emitter`: Emits a C# bindings library using string-based emitter.
 - **SwiftRuntime**: Library providing projections of common Swift types.
 It contains a type database for common Swift types and implements Swift runtime constructs in C#.

 The general workflow for generating C# bindings from Swift code involves the following steps: